Subbase (pavement): Preparation

-The subgrade or base course is properly prepared for the required grade and camber of WBM road.
+The thickness of subbase can range from 75 to 100 mm for garden paths through 100 to 150 mm for driveways and public footpaths, to 150 to 225 mm for heavy used roads, and more for highways.
+The subgrade or base course is properly prepared for the required grade and camber of WBM (Wet Bitumen Macadam) road construction.
 The potholes and the depressions on the surface of the road are properly filled up and compacted.